OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 - Version String - the version of the component

-- Component Hash - –a cryptographic hash used to identify the binary instance of a component
+- Component Hash - a cryptographic hash used to identify the binary instance of a component

 - Unique Identifier - a unique identifier for a component.
 Multiple identifiers may exist for an element because different systems may use another identifier